-These crunchy sugar cookies are so easy to make.
+These keto sugar cookies are so easy to make.
 The sugar cookie dough is just 2 ingredients and is great for making cut-out sugar cookies.
 After the cookies are baked, you can decorate with icing or dip them in chocolate.
-The cookies are also low carb and keto-friendly.

 The cookies are not very sweet on their own so they are really meant to be decorated with icing or chocolate.

-- To make a traditional icing, mix powdered erythritol with almond milk until it reaches your desired consistency and then pipe onto the cookie.
+Keto sugar cookie icing: Mix powdered erythritol with almond milk until it reaches your desired consistency and then pipe it onto the cookie.

-- For chocolate, melt chopped chocolate in the microwave or over the stove.
+Chocolate-dipped cookies: Melt chopped chocolate in the microwave or on the stove.
 Dip the cookies in chocolate and then set them aside to let the chocolate cool and set.
 I also melted white chocolate to drizzle over the dark chocolate.
-Make sure to use a sugar free chocolate to keep these cookies keto-friendly.
+Make sure to use sugar-free chocolate to keep these sugar cookies keto.
 I used Lily’s chocolate which is sweetened with erythritol and Stevia.

 More Easy Keto Cookie Recipes